dushyantbhatt2007/databricks-etl/README.md

  setup.py
 ```

 The main Python module containing the ETL job , is `jobs/etl_job.py`.
 Any external configuration parameters required by `etl_job.py` are stored in Class file in `configs/etl_config.py`.
-Additional modules that support this job can be kept in the `dependencies` folder (more on this later).
+Additional modules that support this job can be kept in the `dependencies` folder.
 Unit test modules are kept in the `tests` folder and small chunks of representative input and output data, to be used with the tests, are kept in `tests/test_data` folder.

 ## Passing Configuration Parameters to the ETL Job